kulbida/spork-testunit/README.md

 This includes a plugin for spork to enable Test::Unit support for spork.
 It also comes with a very bare-bones drb client to run tests.

+Information about `spork` gem, how to install it and run is here https://github.com/sporkrb/spork

 Then, once spork is running, invoke `testdrb`:
 ```ruby
 $ testdrb path/to/your_test.rb